Kiztu/Kiztu/README.md

 I am practicing web development, and will be honing my skills and experiences through personal and open-source projects.

-My real name is Carl, and you can contact me via email at carlm.prof@gmail.com.
+You can address me as Carl if you want to contact me via email at carlm.prof@gmail.com.